acquia/blt/readme/multisite.md

 ## BLT setup

-You have the option to define your multisites in `blt/project.yml` by creating a `multisite.name` variable.
+You have the option to define your multisites in `blt/project.yml` by creating a `multisites` array.
 This allows BLT to run setup and deployment tasks for each site in the codebase.
 If you don't manually define this variable, BLT will automatically set it based on discovered multisite directories.

-    multisite:
-      name:
+    multisites:
       - default
       - example.com

 Ensure that your new project has `$settings['install_profile']` set, or Drupal core will attempt (unsuccessfully) to write it to disk!